vjau/jsdiff2mongo/README.md

 ## Why this package ?

-Sometimes it's practical to get an object from the database, modify the object and updating the database directly with the modified object.
+Sometimes it's practical to get an object from the database, modify the object and put it back directly in the database.
-However on the client, minimongo doesn't allow to do that since collections on the client could be filtered through publications.
-Hence minimongo update operation only allow to field modifications, not objects replacement.
+However minimongo doesn't allow to do that since collections on the client could be filtered through publications, hence minimongo update operation only allow fields modifications, not objects replacement.

-This package solves this problem by building the appropriate update operation to go from oldObject to newObject.
+This package solves this problem by building the appropriate update query to go from oldObject to newObject.

 ## Installation